June 18th, 2022 | Content Creator Against The World: On Creativity, Eternal Struggle, and The Painful Process of Becoming a Leader.

 - Learning a new language, as it creates new connections in the brain,

-- Breaking the routine, e.g., choosing a different jogging trail every day or dropping Internet for a day.
+- Breaking the routine, e.g., choosing a different jogging trail every day or dropping the Internet for a day.
 It breaks habits and makes your brain more flexible and more prone to considering alternative scenarios.

 But what really triggers acts of creativity?
 Hard to say.
 In my case, I observe just one pattern: the most creative ideas usually come right after mental breakdowns — literally minutes to hours later.
 I even wrote the whole article about it, entitled “The Days of Greatness.”
-Perhaps, recurrent mental breakdowns IS the price to pay for creativity… Do you experience the same syndrome?
+Perhaps, recurrent mental breakdowns are the price to pay for creativity… Do you experience the same syndrome?

-Why No One Understands Us
+Why No One Understands Us.

 Actually, in ancient times, as an undergrad in Psychology at the University of Warsaw, I took my own part in the research over creativity.
-I was writing my Master’s thesis under the supervision of Dr. Michał Chruszczewski, known as the most rigid statistician in the whole faculty and feared by all his students to this day.
+I was writing my Master’s thesis under the supervision of Dr Michał Chruszczewski, known as the most rigid statistician in the whole faculty and feared by all his students to this day.

-Dr. Chruszczewski had an ambitious plan to standardize his own test for creativity.
+Dr Chruszczewski had an ambitious plan to standardize his own test for creativity.
 The concept was to create a simple, culturally free task that might be a divergent equivalent of the Raven’s Progressive Matrices Test test for convergent thinking also known as fluid intelligence (or, popular IQ).

 He had an idea to create a panel containing 25 weird shapes and let the participants create as many different categories to characterize these shapes as possible within 10 minutes.
 Of course, the purpose behind the standardization of the test was to fit the Gaussian curve to the results and derive norms for the test from there.